atomisthq/docs/docs/getting-started/atomist-quick-start.md

 ## Configure CI

+Atomist can also listen for CI events, correlate them with the commits that triggered the build, and show contextualized notifications in the Slack channel.

+To enable this, we need to connect Atomist to the CI system.
+Atomist currently works with Travis CI and Jenkins.

 ### Travis CI

 * Travis uses your GH user access token, so no need for a separate auth